amarno/api-docs/source/includes/cdc/_api_requirements.md

 - A `3xx` response will be followed as redirects per the HTTP specification
 - Response codes in the `4xx` and `5xx` ranges will be considered an error
 - No other response codes are supported
+- The returned document cannot exceed 350 KB in size

 When a `2xx` response is received, Drip will use whatever data is given, and will assume `null` values for any data not given.
 For example, response of `{}` would still be accessible in Liquid and would respond to any attribute with `nil`.